wenzao/emacs_settings/README.md

 My Emacs settings
 ==============
-as a Pythong, R, and LaTeX editor
+as a Python, R, and LaTeX editor
 --------------

 # Installation guide